cheneym20/TakeOrGoGame/README.md

 Game Development Purpose:

-The maximum points possible is 20.
-On easy, you need to have 10 or higher points to win.
-On Normal, you need 13 or more points to win.
-On hard, you need 17 or more points to win.
+The maximum points possible is 25.
+On easy, you need to have 18 or higher points to win.
+On Normal, you need 22 or more points to win.
+On hard, you need 25 to win.
 This project is only for javascript practice of understanding the manipulation of arrays.
 And using arrays to changing the styling using the DOM.